JeffGregorio/LibAG/README.md

 Recall that the sample rate f<sub>s</sub> limits the frequencies we can capture and synthesize in discrete time.
 I.e. we are limited to frequencies below f<sub>s</sub>/2.
 Note in some cases we can use the negative frequency band down to -f<sub>s</sub>/2.

-If you're coming from an engineering background, you might be accustomed to seeing this interval normalized to (-pi, pi), a natural choice given the domain of periodic functions like sin, cos, and the complex exponential.
+If you're coming from an engineering background, you might be accustomed to seeing this interval normalized to (-&#960;, &#960;), a natural choice given the domain of periodic functions like sin, cos, and the complex exponential.
 The choice is arbitrary, however.
-For example, if we had hardware floating point we might use (-0.5, 0.5) as a convenience and scale these normalized frequencies to the former range by multiplying with 2pi if needed.
+For example, if we had hardware floating point we might use (-0.5, 0.5) as a convenience and scale these normalized frequencies to the former range by multiplying with 2&#960; if needed.

 Perhaps it shouldn't come as a surprise that when all we have is integer arithmetic, we can normalize to an integer range, or equivalently, a fixed point range.
 While UQ8 or Q8 fixed point give poor frequency resolution, UQ16 and Q16 are satisfactory for most purposes, with an effective resolution (in Hz) of f<sub>s</sub>/2<sup>16</sup>.